Fenugreek

 Background

 - Fenugreek is a clover-like herb native to the Mediterranean region, southern Europe, and western Asia.
-Its seeds, which smell and taste like maple syrup, have been used in cooking and as medicine.
-Fenugreek is used as an ingredient in spice blends and a flavoring agent in foods, beverages, and tobacco.
-Fenugreek extracts are also used in soaps and cosmetics.
+Its seeds, which smell and taste like maple syrup, have been used as a spice and a traditional medicine.
+Because of its maple-like flavor, fenugreek has been used as a flavoring agent in foods, beverages, and tobacco.

-- Today, fenugreek is promoted as a dietary supplement for diabetes, menstrual cramps, and other conditions and to stimulate milk production during breastfeeding.
+- Today, fenugreek seed is promoted as a dietary supplement for diabetes, menstrual cramps, and many other conditions and to stimulate milk production during breastfeeding.

 How Much Do We Know?